The long list of Nigerian actors would definitely run into thousands if we intend listing all of them.

 Here is a list of actors in Nigerian who have made a name in the Nigerian movie industry.
 The many I could remember, my role models… although I am not a good fan of Nigerian Movies but some of them are pretty stunning.

-My earliest and first memoery of a movie actor was that of a gentle man in an Igbo movie - Mike Orinhedinma, (just hoping I got the name correctly).
+My earliest and first memory of a movie actor was that of a gentleman in an Igbo movie – Mike Orinhedinma, (just hoping I got the name correctly).
 He starred in one of the first and earliest of Nigerian movie, although the movie never made rounds and was hardly remembered.

 The middle nineties had actors like Kenneth okonkwo, Kanayo O. Kanayo, Pete Edochie, Nkem Owoh, Chief Chika Okpala (Zebrudaya), Claude Eke (Prince Jegede Shokoya), Sam Loco Efe and many others storming into the industry with movies like Living in bondage, Ikuku/Osuofiasn (Igbo comedy with Nkem Owoh), then was the commencement of the re-shaping and movies were made more realistic.

-Actors started specializing in specific areas, the most popular television drama of those days was "The New Masquerade" headed by Chief Chika Okpala(Zebrudaya) alongside other talents.
-The age-long television drama was made in Igbo language and what interest me most was how the Igbo slangs was professional coined in a comic way - to me, that was real talent.
+Actors started specializing in specific areas, the most popular television drama of those days was “The New Masquerade” headed by Chief Chika Okpala(Zebrudaya) alongside other talents.
+The age-long television drama was made in Igbo language and what interests me most was how the Igbo slangs were professionally coined in a comic way – to me, that was a real talent.

 Top on the List of Nigerian actors are as follows, From the romantic role interpreter to the comedians and down to even more great actors (From my Thinking)